kamilpitula/KinectBioloid/README.md

 # KinectBioloid

-Controling Robotis Bioloid by Kinect wirelessly using ZigBee.
+Controlling Robotis Bioloid by Kinect wirelessly using ZigBee.